1nathanliang/empathytalk/README.md

 * ...visually mirror each other's body language *affectively*?
   * Facial emotion detection (`cv2`, Microsoft Azure Face Detect API)

-### Audio signal processing: Assesing the effect of empathy on the acoustic profile of conversations
+### Audio signal processing: Assessing the effect of empathy on the acoustic profile of conversations
 > *Does priming empathy cause speakers to...*
 * ...acoustically mirror each other's pitch and volumne more strongly? (`pydub`, `scipy`)